frederikstrabo/cost-effective-fuel-treatments/code/PIPELINE.md

     - Figure 2 saved as `Figure2.pdf` stored in `output/figures`.
     - Figure S2 saved as `Fire-FT-Examples.pdf` in `output/figures`.
   - Estimated run time: ~ 10 min.

----

-## Notes on Reproducibility

-Due to the size of several datasets and external software requirements (e.g., FlamMap), some intermediate files may be generated locally and are not stored in the GitHub repository.
-Detailed data access instructions are provided in `data/readme.md`.
-Users with access to all required inputs should be able to reproduce all figures and tables by executing the scripts in the order described above.